foopgp/bash-libs/man/bash-libs.7.md

 ## bl-foopgp

-Calculate how many foopgp token (Ɉ) may be created for each cotisations to the the foopgp association.
+Calculate how many foopgp token (Ɉ) may be created for each contributions to the foopgp association.

 See [**bl-foopgp**](bl-foopgp.1.md)(1) manual for more details.